Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Scoring function employed in Section 4.5

-\justify { The performance of various anomaly detection algorithms, as proposed in [S2], is assessed based on a standard scoring function.
-The function assigns a weighted positive score to an algorithm that is able to detect a change within a prescribed anomaly window while penalizes for any missing anomaly.
-Length of the anomaly window is typically set to 10\% of the length of time series.
+The performance of various anomaly detection algorithms, as proposed in [4], is assessed based on a standard scoring function.
+The function assigns a weighted positive score to an algorithm that is able to detect a change within a prescribed anomaly window and penalizes for any missing anomaly.
+Length of the anomaly window is set to 10\% of the length of time series divided by the total number of anomalies in the dataset.

 Correctly identified anomalies are assigned a score, $A_{\text{TP}}$ of 1 while false positives and missed anomalies are penalized with scores of $A_{{\text{FP}}}=0.11$ and $A_{{\text{FN}}}=1$, respectively.
-Depending on where the anomaly was detected with reference to the anomaly window, the reward as well as the penalty weights assigned to individual detection are determined using a scaled sigmoid function as shown in Fig.~\ref{figure:3}.
+Depending on where the anomaly was detected with reference to the anomaly window, the reward as well as the penalty weights assigned to individual detection are determined using a scaled sigmoid function as shown in Fig.~\ref{figure:6}.
 From the figure we notice that a negative weight of $-$1 is assigned to a FP which is far from the anomaly window.
 In contrast, a FP is penalized less if it is closer to the window.

-An illustrative example for a sample anomaly window is shown in Fig.~\ref{figure:3}.
+An illustrative example for a sample anomaly window is shown in Fig.~\ref{figure:6}.
 The first point is a FP preceding the anomaly window and is penalized with a weight of $-$1.
 Next, for the two detections within the anomaly window, we only count the earliest TP and is assigned a positive weight of 1.
 Following the anomaly window, we notice two FPs.
 Since the first FP is less detrimental because it is close to the window as compared to the second, hence a relatively smaller negative weight of $-$0.83 based on the sigmoid function is assigned to the former.
 In contrast, a weight of $-$1 is assigned to the latter because it’s too far from the window to be associated with the true anomaly.
 True negatives are assumed to make no contributions.
-Hence, with the scores for FP, TP and FN as mentioned earlier, the final score for the example shown in Fig.~\ref{figure:3} is: $-1.0A_{{\text{FP}}} + 1A_{\text{TP}} -0.8093A_{{\text{FP}}} -1.0A_{{\text{FP}}} = 0.6909$.}
+Hence, with the scores for FP, TP and FN as mentioned earlier, the final score for the example shown in Fig.~\ref{figure:6} is: $-1.0A_{{\text{FP}}} + 1A_{\text{TP}} -0.8093A_{{\text{FP}}} -1.0A_{{\text{FP}}} = 0.6909$.